kaizencycle/Kaizen-OS/ATLAS_MCP_COMPLETE.md

 ### 🎯 **What We Built**

 **ATLAS Sentinel** - A persistent AI agent with:
-- 🔍 **Health Monitoring** - Real-time status of all 6 Civic OS APIs
+- 🔍 **Health Monitoring** - Real-time status of all 6 Kaizen OS APIs
 - 📊 **GI Score Calculation** - System and citizen integrity scoring
 - 🔍 **Code Quality Auditing** - Detect drift from Bio-DNA intent
 - 🧠 **Learning Synthesis** - Extract patterns from cycles